Merritt Patterson

 Merritt Patterson is a Canadian actress.
-She had her breakout role in 2013 on the ABC Family Pretty Little Liars spin-off series Ravenswood then went on to play Ophelia Pryce in the E! television series The Royals (2015).
-Merritt has starred in a number of holiday films for Hallmark Channel and Great American Family.
+She had her breakout role in 2013 on the ABC Family Pretty Little Liars spin-off series Ravenswood, then went on to play Ophelia Pryce in the E! television series The Royals (2015).
+Patterson has starred in a number of holiday films for Hallmark Channel and Great American Family.
 In 2021, Patterson was cast opposite Dave Franco, Daryl Hannah, and Bill Murray in Quibi's miniseries The Now.

 Career

 Early in her career, Patterson played several recurring roles including her first credit as a recurring guest star on ABC Family series Kyle XY.
 She then went on to star opposite Debby Ryan in Disney Channel's Radio Rebel.
-In 2013, Merritt starred as Olivia Matheson in the ABC Family series, Ravenswood.
+In 2013, Patterson starred as Olivia Matheson in the ABC Family series, Ravenswood.

 In 2015, she portrayed Ophelia Pryce on The Royals, the first scripted show for E!, opposite Elizabeth Hurley.

 In 2016, Patterson was cast in the second season of the Crackle television drama The Art of More, playing Olivia Brukner, the daughter of Dennis Quaid's character.